What are Anti Dilutive Securities

 Anti-Dilutive Securities can be defined as those financial instruments that the company has at the particular point of time which are not in common stock form but if they are converted into the common stock, then that would result in an increase in the earning per share of the company.

 Let’s take an example to illustrate how the anti-dilutive securities work and how to treat the anti-dilutive securities while calculating the diluted EPS.

-Company R has issued a convertible bond of 250 at $200 par issued at par for the total of $50,000 with the yield of 15%.
+Company R has issued a convertible bond of 250 at $200 par issued at par for a total of $50,000 with a yield of 15%.
 Company R has mentioned that each bond can be converted into 20 shares of common stock.
 The weighted average outstanding number of common shares is 16000.
-The net income of Company R for the year is $20,000 and the paid preferred dividends are $4000.
+The net income of Company R for the year is $20,000, and the paid preferred dividends are $4000.
 The tax rate is 25%.

 Find out the basic EPS and the diluted EPS.
 And compare the two.

 In the above example, first, we will calculate the earnings per shareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is. for the Company R.

 - Earnings per Share (EPS) = Net Income – Preferred Dividends / Weighted Average Number of Common SharesWeighted Average Number Of Common SharesWeighted Average Shares Outstanding is a calculation used to estimate the variations in a Company’s outstanding shares during a given period.
 It is determined by multiplying the outstanding number of shares (consider issuance & buybacks) in a given reporting period with their individual time-weighted portions. .